 ELAINE M. RAMESH PhD.
 J.D.
 (PARTNER)

 Elaine is a partner at FLENER IP & BUSINESS LAW.
 She and Zareefa have worked together for many years.
 She is a highly accomplished attorney with a well rounded expertise grounded in intellectual property law.
 She has more than 15 years of experience in the chemical and pharmaceutical industries.
-Elaine's practice has focused on counseling clients on international and domestic portfolios.
-Her clients range from Fortune 500 companies to solo inventors.
+Elaine's practice has focused on counseling clients on international and US patent protection for their inventions.
+Her clients range from Fortune 500 companies and universities to entrepreneurs.

-She got her PhD in Organic Chemistry under the guidance of Nobel Laureate Sir Derek H.R.
+She received her PhD in Organic Chemistry under the guidance of Nobel Laureate Sir Derek H.R.
 Barton at Texas A&M University.
-In her legal education, she was on Law Review, received the esteemed Order of the Coif, and was a Chicago-Kent Legal Scholar.
+While at law school, she was a member of Law Review, received the esteemed Order of the Coif, and was a Chicago-Kent Legal Scholar.
 Elaine's clients benefit from her unique perspective as both an in-house attorney for many years at companies such as Nalco Chemical Company where she prepared, prosecuted and managed a large portfolio of patents; Takeda Pharmaceuticals North America, Inc. where she interfaced with the Japanese R&D team counseling on patent strategy, ran due diligence assessments, maintained a trademark portfolio of over 100 pharmaceutical trademarks, prosecuted the company's US patent portfolio, and coordinated patent litigation, among other efforts; and Winston Pharmaceuticals; and her experience at two different international intellectual property law firms, drafting and prosecuting a wide variety of patent applications.
 This combination of research scientist and intellectual property attorney is well respected and greatly appreciated by her clients and colleagues alike.

 Elaine's expertise is in the preparation and prosecution of U.S. and foreign chemical patent applications in the areas of pharmaceuticals, cosmetics, animal health, water treatment, and agrochemicals.
 In addition, she counsels clients on patent and related transactional matters, and provides strategic patent portfolio and due diligence services.
-Elaine remains active in the professional community and is a member of the American Bar Association (Animal Law Committee, Equine Law Sub-Committee and Section of Intellectual Property Law), the American Chemical Society, the National Association of Professional Women, the Chicago Bar Association, Chicago Women in IP, the Intellectual Property Law Association of Chicago, the Texas Aggie Bar Association, and the Illinois State Bar Association.
+Elaine is active in her professional community and is a member of the American Bar Association (Animal Law Committee, Equine Law Sub-Committee and Section of Intellectual Property Law), the American Chemical Society, the National Association of Professional Women, Chicago Innovation, the Chicago Bar Association, Chicago Women in IP, the Intellectual Property Law Association of Chicago, the Texas Aggie Bar Association, and the Illinois State Bar Association.
 Other than English, which is her first language, Elaine is also proficient in French.
-In her spare time, Elaine serves as a volunteer at the Willow Creek Church Care Center in South Barrington, Illinois providing pro bono advice for the indigent in a Legal Aid Clinic.
+Elaine served as counsel with Administer Justice and Chicago-Kent's Patent HUB providing pro bono advice.

 BRYNA DAHLIN, B.S., J.D. , Attorney at Law (PARTNER)